- Town Hall

 Active Duty Motor Vehicle Exemptions:

 Forms to claim the active duty motor vehicle exemption are available on the right under forms.
-Please download and print all three forms to complete the exemption application: The active duty form, cover letter for 12-81(53) exemption, and the proof of service pdf.
+Please download and print both forms to complete the exemption application: the active duty form and the cover letter for 12-81(53) exemption..
 You may direct questions to the assessor's office.
 Out of state military based in Connecticut are entitled to have all of their vehicles exempted from property tax.

 DD214's have to be on file in the Town Clerks' office before Oct.
-1st to receive a $4,500 exemption on your property.
+1st to receive a $4,500 assessment reduction on your property.
 The filing is one time only and will be applied every year after the initial filing.
 Program information can be found to the right under documents.
+If you are a disabled vet, provide a copy of your benefits letter to the assessor.

 Additional Veteran's program: